pachax001/Stream-Extract-Bot/README.md

 * AUTH_USERS    - Get from @MissRose_bot by /id command.
 Put id seperated by commas.

 * LOG_CHANNEL   - Create a new channel and add the id of the channel.
-Remember to put the log channel ID also to the AUTH_USERS.
-Add the bot to the channel as admin.After starting the bot send a message to the log channel
+This channel will send the extracted subtitles or videos.

+* LOG_MEDIA_CHANNEL   - Create a new channel and add the id of the channel.
+This channel for the source file.
+If this channel is not set LOG_CHANNEL will be used.

 * BOT_USERNAME  - Username of the bot.
-Do not put @ before the username.
-Only add the name.
-Eg: Extractorbot
+Eg: @Extractorbot